anjali-30git/anjali-30git/README.md

 ### Hi there👋
 ##### I am Anjali Chauhan.
-My fields and expertise lie in Python, ML and Operating Systems.
-I have basic knowledge of PyCharm and Flask.
+My fields and expertise lie in c++ , Database Management and Data Structures.
+I have basic knowledge of Eclipse and Flask.
 I am always keen to learn new things and make something out of it.
 Few days before I explored ***[manim](https://github.com/3b1b/manim/tree/master/manimlib)*** in Python and made some beautiful Animations.